 Cat Furniture is made to address the instinctual needs of cats and helps relieve the stress your cat can develop when sharing her environment with humans and other pets.

 Take, for instance, the need cats have to climb and seek different heights.
 Cat trees address this need with a design that incorporates maximum vertical range; most cat trees are constructed for floor-to-ceiling installation.
 Cats can paw at toys on ground level, or go to ceiling level to examine their indoor surrounding or to get a better look out a window.

 Most cat furniture is assembled with posts made of carpet or sisal.
 These posts are no accident in design.
 They provide structural integrity while inviting instinctual scratching, which trims claws and leaves behind cat scent to establish territory.
 The need to establish territory is especially important in multiple-cat homes, and may even help prevent urine marking as a method of establishing territory.

 Though indoor cats live longer, healthier lives than outdoor cats, they face a health risk rare to most outdoor cats - a sedentary lifestyle.
 When cats aren't given opportunities to hunt, explore, and exercise, they risk not only excessive weight gain, but also emotional problems linked to boredom, inactivity, and lack of challenge.
 Our cat furniture is made to encourage activity and exercise.
-Each carpeted piece is equipped with a breakaway toy to encourage prey-like behaviors like pouncing and swatting.
+Many of our carpeted pieces are equipped with a breakaway toy to encourage prey-like behaviors like pouncing and swatting.
 Plus, multiple levels ensure cats expend energy moving from level to level and crawling in and out of cubbies.
 And, the cubbies or corners can also provide a hunting challenge when you hide a favorite treat or toy inside for your cat to find.